-The valuation of an intangible asset is based on its useful life.
-For trademarks, appraisers regularly opt for an indefinite life, when no obvious factors exist that would limit the future economic life of the trademark.
-However, almost all brands are finite, and assuming indefiniteness can have two serious effects: one on value and one on accounting.
-This article discusses such effects and suggests some guidelines and tools for how to analyze the life cycle of a brand and how to estimate its remaining useful life (RUL).
-It also presents new research that examines indefinite-lived trademarks and traces their reporting over the past 10 years.
+The valuation of an intangible asset is based on its useful life, among other factors like cash inflow generating capability and risk.
+For trademarks,3 valuators regularly opt for an indefinite life, when no obvious factors exist that would limit the future economic life of the trademark.
+However, almost all brands are finite, and only a small proportion of all brands ever introduced have the potential to exist a hundred years and longer.
+Assuming indefiniteness can have two serious effects - one on value and one on accounting.
+The following article discusses such effects and suggests some guidelines and tools to analyze the lifecycle of a brand and to estimate its remaining useful life (RUL).
+It also presents new research that examines indefinite-lived trademarks in Canada and traces their reporting over the past 10 years.4